0xDBFB7/ionprinter/documents/log/log.md

-Aluminum brazing rod: seems like pre-heating is important.
-Someone on youtube uses a barbecue to great effect.

 This is a little outlandish, but it might actually be possible to build this whole thing without any feedthroughs - couple power and signals in via transformer coils, put logic in vacuum if possible